crazy-max/docker-fail2ban/README.md

 ### Docker Compose

 Docker compose is the recommended way to run this image.
 Copy the content of folder [examples/compose](examples/compose) in `/var/fail2ban/` on your host for example.
-Edit the compose and env files with your preferences and run the following commands :
+Edit the compose and env files with your preferences and run the following commands:

 ```
 docker-compose up -d